-- The ability to utilize intellectual abilities, exercise good judgment, and promptly completes all responsibilities attendant to the diagnosis and care of patients and families. - 2.
+- 1. The ability to utilize intellectual abilities, exercise good judgment, and promptly complete all responsibilities attendant to the diagnosis and care of patients and families. - 2.
 The ability to maintain mature, sensitive, and effective relationships with patients, students, faculty, staff and other professionals under all circumstances. - 3.
-The ability to recognize that one's own values, attitudes, beliefs, emotions, and experiences affect ones perceptions and relationships with others. - 4.
-The ability to function effectively under stress and to adapt to an environment that may change rapidly without warning and/or in unpredictable ways. - 5.
+The ability to recognize that one's own values, attitudes, beliefs, emotions, and experiences affect one's perceptions and relationships with others.

+- 4. The ability to function effectively under stress and to adapt to an environment that may change rapidly without warning and/or in unpredictable ways. - 5.
 The ability to learn and abide by professional standards of practice. - 6.
 The ability to engage in patient care delivery in all settings and be able to deliver care to all patient populations including but not limited to children, adolescents, adults, developmentally disabled persons, medically compromised patients, and vulnerable adults. - 7.
 The ability to maintain composure when subjected to high stress levels. - 8.
 The ability to adapt effectively to changing environments, especially those with high tension levels. - 9.
 The ability to respond in an emotionally controlled manner in learning situations and emergencies.

-IIIOIILAII

-Fall Semester r CL LAB CR
+Fall Semester CL LAB CR

 BIOL114W Human Anatomy and Physiology I. 3 2 4

 NURS110W Nursing Success Seminar 1 0 1

 NURS111W Nursing I 4 12 8

 PSYC112W Human Growth & Development 3 0 3

 Totals 11 14 16

-Spring Semes ster CL LAB CR
+Spring Seme CL LAB CR

+Spring Series ster CL LAD Ch

 BIOL115W Human Anatomy and Physiology II 3 2 4

+ENICI 1 2014/ College Composition 4 0 4

+Totals 12 14 17

+NURS112W Nursing II 5 12 9

 ENGL120W College Composition 4 0 4

-NURS112W Nursing II 5 12 9

-Totals 12 14 17

-Total Credits for Year = 33

-SECOND YEAR

-Fall Semester • CL LAB CR

-BIOL211W Microbiology 3 2 4
+BIOL115W Human Anatomy and Physiology II 3 2 4

-NURS210W Nursing III 5 15 10
+Fall Semester BIOL211W NURS210W PSYC111W Microbiology Nursing III Psychology Totals CL 3 5 3 11 LAB 2 15 0 17 CR 4 10 3 17

-PSYC111W Psychology 3 0 3

-Totals 11 17 17

 Spring Semes ster CL LAB CR

 HUMA212W Legal and Ethical Issues 3 0 3

 NURS214W Nursing IV 4 15 9

 ENGLISH 3 0 3

 MATHEMATICS 4 0 4

 Totals 14 15 19

+Total Credits for Year = 36 Total for A.S.
+Degree = 69

-OFFICE MANAGEMENT
+OFFICE MANAGEMENT MEDICAL